nathangibson/nathangibson.github.io/_publications/gibsonKnowledgeCollaborationJews2022.md

 ʿAbd al-Laṭīf lived just before the Mongol invasions, toward the end of the period of the Abbasids, defined broadly as 132-656/750-1258, if one includes the later centuries when the Abbasid rulers wielded little real power.
 It is a period well known for its remarkable production and circulation of knowledge.
 In terms of intellectual history, the period spans the activity of Jūrjis ibn Jibrīl (active late second/eighth century), founder of the Bukhtīshūʿ dynasty of physicians, to that of luminaries like Maimonides and the Syriac polymath Barhebraeus (Gregorius bar ʿEbroyo, 623-685/1225 or 1226-1286).

-<aside>* This is the introduction of the thematic section _Knowledge Collaboration among Jews, Christians, Zoroastrians, and Muslims in the Abbasid Near East_, guest editor: Nathan Gibson.
-To read all related articles, please access: [dx.doi.org/10.1553/medievalworlds_no17_2022](https://dx.doi.org/10.1553/medievalworlds_no17_2022).</aside>
+> This is the introduction of the thematic section _Knowledge Collaboration among Jews, Christians, Zoroastrians, and Muslims in the Abbasid Near East_, guest editor: Nathan Gibson.
+To read all related articles, please access: [dx.doi.org/10.1553/medievalworlds_no17_2022](https://dx.doi.org/10.1553/medievalworlds_no17_2022).

 [^1]: Translation adapted from Ibn Abī Uṣaybiʿa, _ʿUyūn al-anbāʾ_, ed.
 Savage-Smith _et al_., §15.40.8 no. 2.